PrincetonUniversity/slurm_mnist/README.md

 $ cd slurm_mnist
 ```

-You will need to enter your email address in `job.slurm`.
+Use a text editor like `vim` or `emacs` to enter your email address in `job.slurm`.
 Then submit the job:

 ```
 $ sbatch job.slurm